 1594 S. DANIEL Delia (new ed.) xlix. sig.
 E1, Cease dreames, th' imaginary [1592 th'ymagery] of our day desires, To modell forth the passions of the morrow.
 1612 G. CHAPMAN tr.
 Petrarch Seven Penitentiall Psalms 83 (title), To yong imaginaries in knowledge.
 1710 D. MANLEY Mem.
 Europe I. III.
 272 False glittering Imaginaries.
 1747 S. RICHARDSON Clarissa I. xxxi.
 201 And Cowley thus addresses Beauty as a mere imaginary.
 1747 S. RICHARDSON Clarissa II. xiii.
 73 The lovers imaginaries (Her own word!
 Notable enough! i'n't it?) are by that time gone off.
 1961 C. BUKOWSKI Let. c15 Jan. in C. Bukowski & S. Martinelli Beerspit Night & Cursing (2001) 167 You dedicate Ern[ie] with imaginaries (some anyhow) when he is near, but distance breaks the spell.
 1999 Earth Matters (Friends of the Earth) Summer 36/3 Such ‘imaginaries’ are crucial because they shape urban development patterns.

 There are three things worth noting here.
 First, imaginary is often pluralised when used in noun form to express objects of thought, imagination or desire.
 Second, we notice that the term is used in poetry and personal accounts, which suggests a genre of introspection, reflection or affective writing.
-Third, in nearly all the examples, imaginary is some thing produced by, or ascribed to, an individual.
-There is no sense that imaginaries are a collective process except in the last example: ‘Such ‘imaginaries’ are crucial because they shape urban development patterns.’
+Third, in nearly all the examples cited above, imaginary is some thing produced by, or ascribed to, an individual.
+There is no sense that imaginaries are a collective process, except in the last example: ‘Such ‘imaginaries’ are crucial because they shape urban development patterns.’
 (Earth Matters, 1999).
-It is unclear to whom the ‘imaginaries’ belong but it would seem unlikely that they below to an individual.
-The genre in which it appears is also informative: Friends of the Earth is a registered UK organisation involved in campaigning for solutions to environmental problems.
-The genre is a political counter-discourse which engages in issues of science, technology and environmental policy.
+It is unclear to whom the ‘imaginaries’ belong but it would seem unlikely that they belong to an individual.
+The source cited here is Friends of the Earth the registered UK campaigning environmental organisation .
+Hence, the reference here is to a counter-discourse engaged with issues of science, technology and environmental policy.
 A closer inspection of the clause shows that the term ‘imaginaries’ forms part of a construction known as a ‘nominalisation’ – i.e., adjectives are transformed into nouns – thereby allowing abstract processes to become grammatical agents.
 Here we see the plural form of imaginary acting on ‘urban development patterns’ which, I would argue, approximates the modern concept we are investigating.

+[I think this concluding set of reflections is good, could be redrafted a bit to highlight: the significance of nominalisation, the issue of individual vs collective and some of the issues raised in the pargraph above (If we consider…) that I suggested you move down here.
+This includes the addition of ‘social’, which is superfluous, but which is a bit like Latour and Woolgar’s use of it in their early additions of Laboratory Lives.
+This section has to be carefully framed so that it doesn’t assume analysis which will be provided elsewhere.
+I think that the next paragraph is really good and really important. ]

 Unfortunately, an etymology cannot tell us how or why this transformation took place; it can only provide symptoms of denotation and syntax.
 It cannot tell us how the plural form of imaginary became the property of a collective, how it became inserted within a counter-political discourse, or how it acquired agency over complex socio-political processes.
-We will need to look for references beyond conventional dictionaries to find some answers.
+We will need to look for references beyond conventional dictionaries to find some answers to these questions.

 Genealogical tracings and reflections